Last Updated on November 11, 2023 by Laura Teso

 Zattere literally means rafts.
 But what is the reason of this name?
 There are two theories:

 1. One connects to a historical event, the naval battle occurred in the year 810 between the Frankish army of Pepin, son of Charlemagne, and Venice.
 Favoured by the knowledge of the area, the Venetians used flat boats, similar to rafts, and attracted the enemy in shallow water areas.
-The boats of the Franks get stuck and Venice could then defeat them.
+The boats of the Franks got stuck and Venice could defeat them.
 The outcome of the battle definitively sanctioned the total independence of the Serenissima Republic.
-The Fondamenta delle Zattere would therefore be called this way in memory of this episode.
+So the name would refer to this episode.

 2. The second theory is less fascinating and relates to the use of this long coastline as the original point of arrival of loads of goods.
 Some say salt, others coal and still others wood.
 These goods were transported on rafts, hence the name.